Learning with hope

 "Poverty stole my childhood, but it also planted the seed for a calling.
 Every child we lift up today is a future I once prayed someone would give me."

-A passionate community organizer, mentor, and advocate for child rights, Brian has spent nearly a decade walking door to door across Buyende District, listening to widows, encouraging students, and rallying international friends around a single belief: that no child should be defined by where they were born.
+A passionate community organizer, mentor, and advocate for child rights, Byonabyangu Bright has spent nearly a decade walking door to door across Buyende District, listening to widows, encouraging students, and rallying international friends around a single belief: that no child should be defined by where they were born.

 Eight integrated programs tackling poverty from every angle, from a glass of clean water to a sponsored education.